CodeArtha/Trading-Journal/README.md

 That's why I made this one free to use!

-However, I did spend quite a few hours creating it at first and then maintaining, adding new features and such take some time.
+However, I did spend quite a few hours creating it.
+Maintaining it, adding new features and such also takes time.
-Furthermore I hope someday to find enough time to create a separate program, probably in python or javascript because like I said, there are some features I have no idea how to implement in a spreadsheet even though they would be easy to implement otherwise.
+Furthermore I hope someday to find enough time to create a separate program, probably in python, because like I said there are some features I have no idea how to implement in a spreadsheet even though they would be easy to implement otherwise.

 So if you like this Trading Journal feel free to donate (any amount) to help me improve it and some day make a separate program out of it: